Noroff-FEU-Assignments/cross-course-project-th3boe/README.md

 ## Contact

-If you want to get in contact with me (the developer), you can look me up on Instagram, Linkedin or via email.
+If you want to get in contact with me (the developer), you can look me up on my animation portfolio or Linkedin.

 [My Animation Portfolio](www.boe3am.com)